 While data scientist candidates can be interviewed and assessed using traditional methods, it can take a long time before an accurate portrayal of the candidate’s caliber is formed.
-In-person interviews go through many steps such as scheduling, initial meeting, test setup, technical interview, and scoring to assess each applicant.
-A take-home test is a better way of evaluating the technical skills of data scientist candidates.
-Here’s why.
+In-person interviews go through many steps, such as scheduling, initial meeting, test setup, technical interview, and scoring to assess each applicant.
+Virtual testing with skills-based hiring techniques is the best way to evaluate the technical skills for data scientist candidates.

 Time is essential for assessing and securing data science talent.
-A take-home technical interview efficiently narrows a candidate pool to qualified applicants compared to a manual hiring process.
+A take-home technical interview narrows the candidate pool to qualified applicants compared to a manual hiring process.
 In addition:

-Moreover, best-in-class technical interviewing platforms incorporate candidate authentication and fraud detection features to ensure the validity of results.
+Moreover, best-in-class technical interviewing incorporates candidate authentication and fraud detection features to ensure the validity of results.

 Here are a few guidelines on evaluating data scientists' technical skills using a take-home interview:

 Data science sits at the intersection of different fields, including mathematics, machine learning, programming, data manipulation, and more.
-Make sure your take-home test covers the core skills listed below.
+When learning how to evaluate technical skills for data scientists, your evaluations must cover the core skills listed below.

-Testing core skills is critical because many are attracted by the glamor and promising salaries of a data scientist’s job.
+Testing core skills are critical because many are attracted by the glamor and promising salaries of a data scientist’s job.
 However, not everyone who has visualized data using charts, graphs, etc., has adequate training and background in data science.
+Virtual whiteboards with diagram building and integrated development environments (IDEs) can help accurately assess these skills.
 Testing candidates for core skills immediately reveals who is qualified for the job and is likely to succeed.

 If there’s one thing you should take away from this guide, it is to align the technical interview experience with the job's actual duties.
 Don’t take the easy way out and use generic or multiple-choice tests to evaluate your candidate’s technical skills.